Faty100/NiceHashBot-Faty100/README.md

 Donations are welcomed :) Happy Mining - If you have any ideas you want to add let me know ill try to remain active and do my best.
-Post your ideas here.
+Post your ideas here in github.
 Also my email is fatty_100@outlook.com

 BTC - bc1qy0zcjq6kz5j8x0ygeuj6yq2ppku0a2fdydr6n9

 LTC - ltc1q8d5nymumlzk4v0eslya0gkex7rs8e5ju9uukvt

+New Features I am working on

+- Adding max price limit for each contract
+- Adding speed changes based on network difficulty.
+For example if you are not watching it and network difficuly sky rockets and your using max speed       your chances of getting a block are pretty much none and you contract ends and you get nothing.
+When the network difficuly changes to a certain number    that you edit your speed will change to the lowest number that you edit as well.
+Or vice versa either way the goal is to ensure you have control over     what happens to the contract

 # NiceHashBot - New Features below please read